-Capitol College has partnered with the National Defense University Information Resource Management College (NDU/ IRMC) to advance the professional skills and knowledge of active-duty military, veterans and select Department of Defense employees.
+Capitol College is a partner with the National Defense University iCollege (formerly Information Resource Management College) to advance the professional skills and knowledge of active-duty military, veterans and select Department of Defense employees.
 This arrangement provides an opportunity for military and DoD students who have completed selected NDU programs to transfer up to 15 credits in lieu of Capitol College graduate coursework.